What Travel insurance Covers (and What It Doesn't)

 Compare using MoneySuperMarket, Compare the Market, or GoCompare

 These allow side-by-side comparison.
-Then check review sites (Defaqto, Trustpilot) for claims handling reputation — the insurer's attitude when you actually claim matters as much as the policy wording.
+Then check Defaqto and Trustpilot for claims handling reputation - how the insurer treats you when you actually claim matters as much as the policy wording.

 Frequently Asked Questions

 Some premium credit cards include travel insurance as a benefit.
-Before relying on it: check exactly what's covered (medical limits, cancellation, baggage), whether your specific trip destination and activities are covered, and whether the card needs to be used to purchase travel for cover to apply.
-Credit card travel insurance is often limited — lower medical limits, fewer covered cancellation reasons — compared to a standalone comprehensive policy.
-For US/Canada travel especially, verify the medical limit is adequate.
+Before relying on it: check exactly what's covered (medical limits, cancellation, baggage), whether your destination and activities are included, and whether the card needs to have been used to buy travel for cover to apply.
+Credit card travel insurance is often limited - lower medical limits, fewer covered cancellation reasons - compared to a standalone policy.
+For US/Canada travel, always verify the medical limit is adequate.

 Most current UK travel insurance policies cover COVID-19 as a standard illness for medical claims abroad.
-Cancellation due to testing positive for COVID before departure is also covered by most standard policies now.
-Some policies may still exclude 'disinclination to travel' due to COVID fears, or cancellation due to a destination's travel restrictions.
+Cancellation due to testing positive before departure is also covered by most standard policies now.
+Some policies may still exclude "disinclination to travel" due to COVID fears, or cancellation due to a destination's travel restrictions.
 Check the specific COVID-19 wording in any policy before buying.

-Buy travel insurance as soon as you book your trip — not just before you leave.
-The main reason: cancellation cover starts from the date you buy the policy.
+Buy travel insurance as soon as you book your trip - not just before you leave.
+Cancellation cover starts from the date you buy the policy.
 If you book in January for an August trip and become seriously ill in March, you're only covered for cancellation if you had insurance in place in January.
 Buying on the day of departure leaves you exposed for the entire booking period.

 Important: Travel insurance terms and cover levels change frequently.
 Always read the full policy wording before purchasing.
 This is educational guidance only - not regulated insurance advice.